-LEANDER m Greek Mythology (Latinized)
+Leander m Greek Mythology (Latinized)

 Latinized form of the Greek name Λέανδρος (Leandros)

 , derived from λέων (leon)

 meaning "lion" and ἀνήρ (aner)

 meaning "man" (genitive ἀνδρός

 ).
 In Greek legend Leander was the lover of Hero.
 Every night he swam across the Hellespont to meet her, but on one occasion he was drowned when a storm arose.
 When Hero saw his dead body she threw herself into the waters and perished.

-LEO m German, Dutch, Swedish, Norwegian, Danish, Finnish, English, Croatian, Late Roman
+Leo m German, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, English, Croatian, Late Roman

 Derived from Latin leo

-, a cognate of LEON
+, a cognate of Leon

 .
 It was popular among early Christians and was the name of 13 popes, including Saint Leo the Great who asserted the dominance of the Roman bishops (the popes) over all others in the 5th century.
 It was also borne by six Byzantine emperors and five Armenian kings.
 Another famous bearer was Leo Tolstoy (1828-1910), a Russian novelist whose works include War and Peace

-LEON m English, German, Polish, Slovene, Croatian, Dutch, Ancient Greek
+Leon m English, German, Polish, Slovene, Croatian, Dutch, Ancient Greek

 Derived from Greek λέων (leon)

 .
 During the Christian era this Greek name was merged with the Latin cognate Leo

 , with the result that the two forms are used somewhat interchangeably across European languages.
 In England during the Middle Ages this was a common name among Jews.
 A famous bearer was Leon Trotsky (1879-1940), a Russian Communist revolutionary.

-LEONARD m English, Dutch, German, Ancient Germanic
+Leonard m English, Dutch, German, Polish, Romanian, Ancient Germanic

 , derived from the Germanic elements lewo

-"lion" and hard
+"lion" (of Latin origin) and hard

 "brave, hardy".
 This was the name of a 5th-century Frankish saint from Noblac who is the patron of prisoners and horses.
-The Normans brought this name to England, though it did not become common there until the 19th century.
+The Normans brought this name to England, where it was used steadily through the Middle Ages, becoming even more common in the 20th century.

-LEONIDAS m Greek, Ancient Greek
+Leonidas m Greek, Ancient Greek

 Derived from Greek λέων (leon)

 meaning "lion" combined with the patronymic suffix ἴδης (ides)

 .
 Leonidas was a Spartan king of the 5th century BC who sacrificed his life and his army defending the pass of Thermopylae from the Persians.
 This was also the name of a 3rd-century saint and martyr, the father of Origen, from Alexandria.

-LEONTIOS m Ancient Greek
+Leontios m Ancient Greek

 Derived from Greek λέων (leon)

 .
 This was the name of various early saints and martyrs.
 It was also borne by a 7th-century Byzantine emperor.

-LEOPOLD m German, Dutch, English, Slovene, Polish
+Leopold m German, Dutch, English, Czech, Slovak, Slovene, Polish